 Next to the above mentioned Specialist Conferences (the first Watermatex was held in 1987!) other activities of the Specialist Group include hosting and supporting Task Groups and Working Groups.

 - The TG of Benchmarking of Control Strategies promotes the use of the benchmark simulation protocols (BSM1, BSM1_LT and BSM2).

-- The TG of Good Modelling Practice provides practical guidance to users of Activated Sludge Models (ASMs)around the world.
+- The TG of Good Modelling Practice provides practical guidance to users of Activated Sludge Models (ASMs) around the world.

 - The TG of Design and Operations Uncertainty increases efficiency and transparency of wastewater infrastructure (design/operations) via the use of numerical simulation including statistical analysis.

-- The TG of Use of Modelling for Minimizing GHG Emissions from Wastewater Systems helps to understand the processes that are responsible for the major contributions to GHG emissions from WWTPs and sewer systems and then translates this knowledge into modelling tools and provide guidance on how to use them for mitigating GHG emissions.
+- The TG of Use of Modelling for Minimising GHG Emissions from Wastewater Systems helps to understand the processes that are responsible for the major contributions to GHG emissions from WWTPs and sewer systems and then translates this knowledge into modelling tools and provide guidance on how to use them for mitigating GHG emissions.

 - The WG of Integrated Urban Water Systems (MIUWS) promotes the exchange of ideas and experiences for use and development of tools and methods for modelling integrated urban water systems.

 - The WG of Computational Fluid Dynamics promotes the exchange of ideas and experiences regarding the use of CFD in the field of water and wastewater treatment.

 - The WG of Life Cycle Analysis facilitates the exchange of ideas and develops consensual methodologies, in order to promote better use of LCA in the urban water systems.